-Marc Andreseen of the Venture Capital firm of Andreseen Horowitz, coined the phrase Product-Market Fit.
+Marc Andreessen of the Venture Capital firm of Andreessen Horowitz coined the phrase Product-Market Fit.

 He coined this phrase after being in the VC industry for a while.
 He saw that some of their investment companies were founded and led by incredibly smart people, who shared a common great and grand vision, worked well together, and failed.